iamsaief/everyday-js/README.md

 ## 👩‍💻 Fundamental JS Concepts

-To become a web developer or frontend develper we must be comfortable with _Fundamental JS Concepts_.
-Lets explore in brief.
+To become a web developer or frontend developer we must be comfortable with Fundamental JS Concepts.
+Let's explore in brief.

 ### Array, Index, IndexOf, push, pop, length